 Weight: 5,421 lbs (2,458 kgs)

-Model X is the heaviest of all the three.
-Although there are speculations that the car is quite heavy, its weight still falls under the 6,000 lbs. range.
+Although there are speculations that the Model X is quite heavy, its weight still falls under the 6,000 lbs. range.
 The body is made of aluminum material with steel reinforcement.

 The car also doesn’t come with a spare tire.
 Spare tires often add up the weight of the car which affects both the range and efficiency.
 Although it shares about 30% of its features with Tesla S, its weight is about 10% more than Tesla S. However, it uses five efficient lithium-ion battery packs.
 The standard AWD produces a power of up to 259 HP which is equivalent to 193 kilowatts.
 Regardless of the heavyweight, it can produce enough power to tow up to 5,000 pounds (2,267 kg).
 In fact, its towing capacity is higher than any other electric car.